jfrancos/slidytabs/README.md

 Same as `tabs()`, with a draggable tab.

-`sticky: number` appears visually as range, with one fixed endpoint. `sticky` is not compatible with `shadcn` control props.
+`sticky: number` appears visually as a range slider, with one fixed endpoint. `sticky` is not compatible with `shadcn` control props.

 ```
 slider({ value?, onValueChange?, sticky? });